dcurrie/AdventOfCode/AoC_2020/2020_advent_notes.md

 simple search to find previous, which utterly failed on part 2.
 So, I broke down and made the hashtable, and after fixing more off-by-one problems, it worked fairly quickly.

+What I learned later looking at others' solutions: Hugo Granstrom's use of an array for the pairs is clever: the max index is the size of the problem, so it will be sparse, but probably less memory overall than the hash table, and faster to boot.
+I am embarrassed I didn't get the pipelined solution that Miran (narimiran) found.
+I had an inkling of it, but proceeded to code too quickly.
+That solution avoids the pairs altogether since it defers storing the index in the hash table.
+Combining the two approaches above would be cool.

+### Day 16: Ticket Translation ###

+Part 1 was straightforward after parsing the data; one silly error (same as before, failing to reinitialize).
+As expected, Part 2 was a constraint problem.
+In business meetings again, solved the example using all permutations of the fields, not taking the time to calculate the number of permutations needed for the input... of course there was lots of time to do that while the computer whirred...2432902008176640000.
+So, when the meeting was over, I redid it using a smarter approach, which amazingly worked as soon as it compiled.
+I learned a lot about syntax for Nim sets and stumbled on syntax to convert iterators to sequences.

+### Day 17: Conway Cubes ###

+I'm ticked off with this one.
+I had a good approach from the start based on my interpretation of the statement and rules that this would be a sparse array: Nim HashSets.
+I chose an array of neighbor offsets to iterate through.
+I wish I had not... for an hour or more I was getting the wrong results on the example.
+I was confused, as were others, by the shift in coordinates in the example; doubly so since my code was giving different results.
+In desperation I switched from the array of neighbor offsets to nested loops iterating over the same offsets, and the code worked!
+I still do not understand what was wrong with my initial solution.
+Once that was working, part 2 was a piece of cake, just one more inner loop.

+OK, there was a typo in the array of neighbor offsets.
+I blame my aging eyes, since I checked it visually several times.
+Yuck.
+It sucks to get old.

 ---